-I like to make adapted books.
+I like to make interactive books.
 The reason for making my own, or adapting the ones I find, is simple---the leveled readers in our school book room simply aren't designed to teach language.
 Vocabulary is often not controlled, and the syntax structures become too complex early on.
 The school's books are designed for typical language learners who need to learn to read.
 My adapted books are designed for kids, who may be able to 'word call' a bit, but need to learn sentence structure and vocabulary.

 One little problem with this blog is that I've uploaded things and written blog posts randomly--one day I'll write about an app I like, the next day I'll blog about an adapted book, while the third day, I'll post about a member of my family.
 This randomness will continue, but this blog entry is to cluster a few postings.